jsjoeio/joeprevite.com/content/blog/2020-03-06-rust-learning-plan-and-chapter-1-notes/index.md

 Going back to our `npm` comparison, it is like `npm init` and creates a new Rust project.
 What makes it even better though is that it includes a `.gitignore` file for you.
 It’s fantastic.

 ### crates are like npm packages
 Crates are bundled up pieces of code.
 Similar to the JS world, you install a package from npm, you do the same with Rust, but with crates.
 I love the term “crate.”
 It’s kind of fun to say and isn’t an everyday term like “packages”.
-The official crates registry is [ crates.io ](https://crates.io/).
+The official crates registry is [crates.io](https://crates.io/).

-The other differentiating factor is that [ crates.io ](https://crates.io/) is [ “managed by members of the Crates.io and Rust core teams.” ](https://www.rust-lang.org/policies/privacy) I hope this means it’s more sustainable and community-driven.
+The other differentiating factor is that [crates.io](https://crates.io/) is [“managed by members of the Crates.io and Rust core teams.”](https://www.rust-lang.org/policies/privacy) I hope this means it’s more sustainable and community-driven.

 ### Rust encourages project folder structure
 Coming from the JS world, you can put your files in any directory you want (most of the time).
 You then tell your bundler where to look.
 What I like about Rust is that it encourages a project folder structure out the gate.
 According to the book, “Cargo expects your source files to live inside the `src` directory.”
 This is great!
 One less thing for us to think about.
-You can, of course,  override this by [ setting the path value ](https://doc.rust-lang.org/cargo/reference/manifest.html#configuring-a-target) in your `cargo.toml` (I googled out of curiosity).
+You can, of course,  override this by [setting the path value](https://doc.rust-lang.org/cargo/reference/manifest.html#configuring-a-target) in your `cargo.toml` (I googled out of curiosity).

 ### cargo check - “Am I doing this right?”
 `cargo check` will check your source code without building it.
 This is a good way to iterate quickly.